 4 General

-Editor's note: Implication to the content of the present chapter due to the introduction of MCVideo and MCData are FFS.

 4.0 Introduction

-Depending on the TS 37.579-5 [5] test model being used, either the UE (with the MCX Client installed) is considered as the IUT (MCX EUTRA test model), or, only the MCX Client is considered as the IUT (MCX IPCAN test model).
-In both cases the SUT is the UE, communicating with the SS over the Uu radio interface.
+Depending on the TS 37.579-5 [5] test model being used, either the UE (with the MCX Client installed) is considered as the IUT (MCX EUTRA test model, MCX NR5GC test model), or, only the MCX Client is considered as the IUT (MCX IPCAN test model).
+In all cases the SUT is the UE, communicating with the SS over the Uu radio interface.

+Editor's note: Implications to the content of the following subclauses 4.x due to the introduction of NR/5GC are FFS.